Tuesday, May 19, 2009

 The seaside goldenrod flowers in the spring and again in the fall.

-Vanessa walks out into the meadow.
+V walks out into the meadow.

-Vanessa investigates some greeneyes.
+V investigates some greeneyes.
 Elliott's lovegrass and starry rosinweed can be seen in the foreground.

 My little flower shoots up above the other plants in the meadow.
 She sure grows like a weed!